neon-bindings/rfcs/text/0000-jsbox.md

 * `Lock` does not prevent overlapping memory regions
 * Multiple [`Lock`](https://docs.rs/neon/0.4.0/neon/context/struct.Lock.html) can be created allowing aliased mutable borrows

+### Optional `Finalize`

+`Finalize` could be made optional in by providing a wrapper type (similar to `UnwindSafe`) or by providing multiple constructors to `JsBox`.
+The issue with this approach is that it moves safety checks from the struct definition to instance creation.
+This increases the risk of a leak or missed call.

+Ideally we would provide a default implementation for all `T`, but this is blocked by [specialization](https://github.com/rust-lang/rust/issues/31844).

+We could also encourage correct usage with a `box!` macro that leverages [`impls`](https://github.com/nvzqz/impls) crate.
+However, this increases complexity and creates an unergonomic API for creating boxes that is different from all other types which can be created from a method on `Context`.

 # Open questions
 [open]: #open-questions

 - ~Should we implement this for the legacy backend?
 We likely will not since this is a brand new API.~
 - ~Is it acceptable to let `JsBox::new` panic since it only fails when throwing or shutting down?~ Similar to other types `JsBox` will panic if the VM is is throwing.
 - Implementing `std::ops::Deref` depends on type checking prior to calls to `ValueInternal::from_raw` because it cannot fail.
-Missing a check is not unsafe, but could result in a panic.
+Missing a check is not unsafe, but could result
+- To prevent users from needing to implement `Finalize` and to optimize away empty calls of `finalize` (possibly done by llvm), should we add a `box!(&mut cx, T)` macro?

 ## `Lock` and `Borrow` APIs